Team

 2023–2024: (Visiting) Undergraduate Student in Neuroscience and in Computational Medicine

-Position after Tan Lab: PhD Student in Chemistry and Chemical Biology, Harvard University
+Position after Tan Lab: PhD Student in Chemistry and Chemical Biology, Laboratory of Jason Buenrostro, Harvard University

 Deven Shah